-Visitors to Richmond can enjoy a variety of accommodations, excellent restaurants, shopping centres, unique historic sites and public art, beautiful parks and gardens, excellent cultural and entertainment facilities as well as superb recreation facilities.
+Visitors to Richmond can enjoy a variety of accommodations, excellent restaurants, shopping centres, unique historic sites and public art, beautiful parks and gardens, excellent cultural entertainment facilities as well as superb recreation facilities.
 Fishing trips, boating and whale watching tours are among the uniquely west coast experiences you can talk about after a visit to Richmond.

-In addition, Richmond's proximity to the other beautiful cities that make up the Greater Vancouver Regional District, provides easy access to the many other popular lower mainland attractions.
+In addition, Richmond's proximity to the other beautiful cities that make up the Greater Vancouver Regional District, provides easy access to the many other popular Lower Mainland attractions.

 Richmond has become an important destination for major sporting events.
 In February 2010 Richmond hosted the Olympic speed skating events and other celebrations in conjunction with the 2010 Winter Games.
 See our Sport and Event Hosting section for more information.

 See our Maps & GIS page for a selection of printable maps or to view an interactive map of Richmond.